sigoden/clii/README.md

 All done.

-`clii` automatically convert your file to cli app.
+What an easy way to build the cli app.

 Try it in your terminal
 ```